Dannymak1993/It-All-Starts-Here/README.md

 ## Installation

-A user just needs to navigate to the link below to browse this portfolio!
+Navigate to the link below to browse my portfolio!

 [Live App](https://dannymak.org/)